Updated: 27 Mar 2026

 Categories of Customer Personal Data transferred:

-Patient name, patient contact details, patient's medical history, diagnoses, medications, treatment plans, immunisation dates, allergies, radiology images, and laboratory and test results.
+Patient name, patient voice, patient contact details, patient insurance and payment details, patient's medical history, diagnoses, medications, treatment plans, immunisation dates, allergies, radiology images, and laboratory and test results.

 Sensitive Data transferred (if applicable):